dolox/fallback/README.hbs.md

 | ------------ | ------- | -------- |
 | Array/String | null    | No       |

 This parameter allows you to set the dependencies which are required to load prior to the library in question.
-When attempting to reference a library using the [define](#fallbackdefinename-dependencies-factory) and [require](#fallbackrequiredependencies-factory) functions, all of their dependencies will be loaded first if they haven't already loaded.
+When attempting to reference a library using the [define](#fallbackdefinename-dependencies-factory-error) and [require](#fallbackrequiredependencies-factory-error) functions, all of the library dependencies will load first if they haven't already been loaded.

 The value of this parameter can be either a `String` or `String Series` *(`Array` of `Strings`)*.
 The value(s) can correlate to either an [alias](#fallbackconfig---input---libs---key----values---alias) or [key](#fallbackconfig---input---libs---keys) for the library(s) dependency.